 MOTELLUXE OWNERS + HOSTS

 A dedicated, amateur chef and a professional carpenter, Philippe also has decades of hospitality and tourism experience.
 In 2001, he established 'Gatineau Hills Experience', an eco-tourism company specializing in outdoor experiences in this region.
-Philippe is a marketing + sales representative for a regional take-home gourmet food business.
+Philippe is a marketing and sales representative for a regional take-home gourmet food business.

 A short history: from 'auto camp' to MOTElluxe